mclinw/mclinw.github.io/cpp_notes.md

 ## padding, alignment, union
 reference: [Data structure alignment](https://en.wikipedia.org/wiki/Data_structure_alignment)

->The CPU in modern computer hardware performs reads and writes to memory most efficiently when the data is naturally aligned, which generally means that the data's memory address is a multiple of the data size.
+>The CPU in modern computer hardware performs reads and writes to memory most efficiently when the data is naturally aligned.
 >Data alignment is the aligning of elements according to their natural alignment.
-To ensure natural alignment, it may be necessary to insert some padding between structure elements or after the last element of a structure.
+To ensure natural alignment, it may be necessary to insert some **padding** between structure elements or after the last element of a structure.
 For example, on a 32-bit machine, a data structure containing a 16-bit value followed by a 32-bit value could have 16 bits of padding between the 16-bit value and the 32-bit value to align the 32-bit value on a 32-bit boundary.

 reference: https://magicjackting.pixnet.net/blog/post/221968938
 ```C
 //example : 32-bit machine , 1-byte padding bt ch and sz (uint16 must align to 2)
     struct {